yashsule19/Action_Spotting_Football_Matches/README.md

     - **_Step – 7_**: Train the designed deep neural network model and predict the outcomes.
     - **_Step – 8_**: Evaluate the performance of the model.
     - **_Step – 9_**: Plot necessary graphical visualizations as per the problem domain.
+- In total, there were three pre - extracted types of features which were C3D, I3D and RESNET.
+- Hence, with 3 types of pre - extracted features and 4 types of pooling techniques, 12 deep learning models were developed and analysed throughout this project.

 ## Conclusion
 - The ideology was to understand and study new emerging topic “Action spotting” in sporting videos related to the game of football.